 By targeting all levels of Bloom's Taxonomy-remembering, understanding, applying, analyzing, evaluating, and creating-students are equipped with the knowledge, skills, and attitudes necessary for the workforce and entrepreneurial success.
 At KRMU we emphasize on learners critical thinking, problem-solving, and innovation, ensuring application of theoretical knowledge in practical settings.
-This approach nurtures adaptability, creativity, and ethical decision-making, enabling graduates to excel in diverse professional environments and to innovate in entrepreneurial endeavours, contributing to economic growth and societal well-being.
+This

-6.3 Importance of Structured Learning Experiences
+7.3 Importance of Structured Learning Experiences